Skip to Content

 timisoara

-Delving into fun facts about Romania, here’s a shining gem that might light up your intrigue.
-Timișoara, often dubbed ‘Little Vienna’ for its baroque architecture and vibrant arts scene, has another feather in its cap: it was the first city in Europe to introduce electric street lamps.
-In 1884, the city’s streets radiated with the soft, white glow of electric lights, making twilight strolls safer and adding an ethereal charm to evening outings.
+Delving into fun facts about Romania, here’s a fun one that will spark your intrigue.
+Timișoara, often dubbed ‘Little Vienna’ for its baroque architecture and vibrant arts scene, brags that it was the first city in Europe to introduce electric street lamps.
+In 1884, the city’s streets radiated with the soft, yellow glow of electric lights way before any other city in Europe.

 One Of The World’s Largest Number Of Orphans In The 1980s